 A Child’s Wedding or Lifestyle Upgrades

-This is symptomatic of the live-for-today attitude towards money that is too common amongst Americans.
+This is symptomatic of the live-for-today attitude towards money that is common in today's society.
 It makes zero sense to spend $20,000 of your retirement nest egg on a one-day event, new car or home remodel.
 You might make some great memories or enjoy your new cabinets, but the consequences will be considerable and lasting.

 You can borrow money to pay for college, but you can’t get a loan to fund your retirement.
 Work with your budding scholar to figure out some other way to pay for college.
-Yes, a college education is a great gift to your children — but so is retiring with enough money that your kids never have to support you.
-If you must pay for their college, here are some tips to balance paying for your child's education and saving for retirement.
+Yes, a college education is a great gift to your children — but so is retiring with enough money so that your kids never have to support you.
+If you must pay for their college, there are better ways to balance paying for your child's education and saving for retirement.